 We knew a person once who went on and on about Cinque Terre, Italy.
 She had read the book ‘One Thousand Places To See Before You Die’, and had added Cinque Terre to her bucket list, but is Cinque Terre on your bucket list?
 Read on …..

-She visited in summer and told us how the five villages (Cinque means Five in Italian, and Terre means Earth) were built into the rocky harbours, and how pretty it was.
+She visited in summer and told us how the five villages (Cinque means Five in Italian, and Terre means Earth) were built into the rocky harbors, and how pretty it was.

-This is a temporary THUMBNAIL ONLY.
-To order a Thumbnail or Graphic Design like this top one, please follow this link for Explorason’s new Entrepenuer site.
+To order a Thumbnail or Graphic Design like this top one, please follow this link for Explorason’s new Entrepreneurial site.

 Although we don’t have Top Ten Tips for Budget Travel yet (coming soon), meanwhile, please enjoy our great ideas about Cinque Terre.
-We show you the beauty of Cinque Terre, and surrounding areas.
+We show you the beauty of Cinque Terre and the surrounding areas.

 Tip: Stay in a pensione or small hotel to save money

 So when our travel plans changed a week ago in the middle of the European winter, we thought “why not pop over’ and see the Cinque Terre region.